silentorb/marloth-story/books/fairytale/part2.md

 the spot he now occupied.

 They were.
 From all directions, zombies jumped into view and rushed him.
+He fended off the first few but before long he was being grappled by a dozen hands.
-But just before the swarm could smother him, he slipped through the railing of the balcony beside him.
+Just before the swarm could smother him, he slipped through the railing of the balcony beside them.
 This was only possible due to the fact that several of his bones were broken and he was only partially relying upon them for animation, thus making him triple jointed and flexible as a sack.
-He fell two stories down and hit the floor rolling, possibly breaking more bones, but still managing to leap to his feet and break into a run.
-From far above a cascade of zombies followed suit, crashing upon the spot where he had landed and continuing pursuit along the ballroom floor.
+He and a several other children fell two stories down and hit the ballroom floor, breaking many more bones.
+The collision disloged any remaining handholds the others had on him, and he was able to stumble to his feet and break into a jog.
+From far above a cascade of zombies followed suit, crashing upon the floor around him like an undead hail storm.

 James was determined to catch up with that monkey.
-But by now his limbs were broken in several places and he was not able to move as quickly as before.
-He still had a rhythm to his movement, but now it was a heavily syncopated one.
-And he didn't know where the monkey and that bizarre machine were.
+Despite the fall, he still had a rhythm to his movement, though now it was a heavily syncopated one.
+Fortunately the other zombies were likewise worse for the wear and could do no more than keep pace directly behind him.

+He didn't know where the monkey and that bizarre machine were, and was not sure if he was rushing closer or further away from them.
 What he needed was a good vantage point.
-Turning a corner, he entered a long hall and nearly ran straight into another group of zombies.
-Screeching to a halt, he threw himself against the wall and proceeded to scale it.
-It was a rough stone wall, and he was able to shoot up it almost as fast as he could run.
+Turning a corner, he entered a long hall and nearly ran straight into a group of ogres.
+Ogres?
+Screeching to a halt, he threw himself against the wall as the Ogres immediately unleashed a hail of bullets down the corridor, ripping several zombie children to shreds.

+James gripped the wall tightly and found it to be comprised of rough stone---perfect for a zombie child to scale.
+While the ogres and zombie children engaged in mayhemic combat, he was able to scramble up the wall almost as fast as he could run.
 The top of the wall was lined with stained glass windows.
 One of these he shattered with his staff and climbed outside.
 After crawling up several more stories outside, he reached the roof and once again commanded a view of the